 Mental Training

 Apart from physical and mobility training, you also need mental training to be prepared for the EBC trek.
-The mental state is quite essential if you are not mentally stable, then you will lose all the confidence for trekking ahead days, which will impact your health and may lead you to injury.
+The mental state is quite essential; if you are not mentally stable, then you will lose all confidence for trekking ahead for days, which will impact your health and may lead you to injury.
 There are a few ways of mental training that you can follow during your trek.

 Set Realistic Expectations